ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 # [Manipulation](#manipulation)

-To load an OpenManipulator with DYNAMIXEL X-series(XM or XL), you can set parameters for what you've configured for your own OpenManipulator
+To load an OpenManipulator with DYNAMIXEL X-series, you can set parameters for what you've configured for your own OpenManipulator

   ```
   <launch>